jonsag/ardHydroponic/README.md

 * Acid voltage,     mV
 * pH voltage offs., mV

-This is pretty self explanatory.
+The names are pretty self explanatory.
 However, the last seven of these will be further explained in the calibration section below.

 The second line on the LCD will show the variable name.